JacobFischer/resume/resume.md

 - Maintains a variety of packages across domains
 - Performs expected maintenance, including addressing issues, merging pull requests, and publishing new releases
-- Also contributes to other open source packages such as [DefinitelyTyped].
+- Also contributes to other open source packages such as [DefinitelyTyped]

 ---